-In this guide I explain if you can earn money by selling your photos (or videos) as NFT.
+In this guide, I explain if and how you can earn money by selling your photos (or videos) as NFT.

 After the news of a JPG file being sold at auction for the incredible sum of $69 million, NFTs exploded in popularity.